perladvent/perldotcom/content/article/_pub_2002_04_30_cpants.md

 {
+   "slug" : "/pub/2002/04/30/cpants.html",
    "description" : " &quot;This is a great war long-planned, and we are but one piece in it, whatever pride may say. ...
-And now, all realms shall be put to the test.&quot; - Beregond, &lt;&lt;Lord of the Rings&gt;&gt; Introduction In CPANPLUS -...", "draft" : null,
+And now, all realms shall be put to the test.&quot; - Beregond, &lt;&lt;Lord of the Rings&gt;&gt; Introduction In CPANPLUS -...", "authors" : [
-   "slug" : "/pub/2002/04/30/cpants.html",
-   "tags" : [
-      "cpanplus-testing-cpants-cpan"
-   ],
-   "title" : "Becoming a CPAN Tester with CPANPLUS", "authors" : [
       "autrijus-tang"
    ],
-   "categories" : "CPAN",
+   "draft" : null,
    "date" : "2002-04-30T00:00:00-08:00",
    "image" : null,
+   "title" : "Becoming a CPAN Tester with CPANPLUS", "categories" : "cpan",
-   "thumbnail" : "/images/_pub_2002_04_30_cpants/111-test_mods.gif"
+   "thumbnail" : "/images/_pub_2002_04_30_cpants/111-test_mods.gif",
+   "tags" : [
+      "cpanplus-testing-cpants-cpan"
+   ]
 }